-Audit risks and areas of focus Risk / area of focus Risk identified Change from PY Details Misstatements due to fraud or error Fraud risk No change in risk or focus As identified in ISA 240, management is in a unique position to perpetrate fraud because of its ability to manipulate accounting records directly or indirectly and prepare fraudulent financial statements by overriding controls that would otherwise appear to be operating effectively.
+Audit risks and areas of focus Risk / area of focus Risk identified Change from PY Details Investment Property Valuation Significant Risk New risk identified as a result of COVID-19 Covid-19 was declared a global pandemic on 11 March 2020 and since March, Covid-19 has had an impact on the investment property market.
+There has been an impact on the occupation of buildings due to forced closures and rental income is expected to fall as tenants default on their rents.
+In addition, valuers are including 'material valuation uncertainty' clauses in their valuation reports which indicate that there is less certainty over the valuations, and more valuer judgement is required as there is less transactional evidence to support market assumptions.
+Misstatements due to fraud or error Fraud risk No change in risk or focus As identified in ISA 240, management is in a unique position to perpetrate fraud because of its ability to manipulate accounting records directly or indirectly and prepare fraudulent financial statements by overriding controls that would otherwise appear to be operating effectively.
 In addition to our overall response, we consider where these risks may manifest themselves and identify separate fraud risks as necessary below.
 We concluded that only those procedures included under 'Inappropriate capitalisation of revenue expenditure' are required.
 Inappropriate capitalisation of revenue expenditure Fraud risk No change in risk or focus Under ISA 240 there is a presumed risk that revenue may be misstated due to improper revenue recognition.
 In the public sector, this requirement is modified by Practice Note 10 issued by the Financial Reporting Council, which states that auditors should also consider the risk that material misstatements may occur by the manipulation of expenditure recognition.
 Our judgement is that this risk at this Council relates to the improper capitalisation of revenue expenditure.
-Valuation of Land and Buildings and Investment Properties Inherent risk No change in risk or focus.
-Property, Plant and Equipment Land and Buildings (L&B) and Investment Properties (IP represent significant balances in the Council's accounts and are subject to valuation chainpairment reviews and depreciation charges.
-Material judgemental inputs and estimation techniques are required to calculate the year L&B and IP balances held in the balance sheet.
-As the Council's asset base is significant, and the outputs from the valuer are subject to estimation, there is a higher inherent risk that L&B and IP may be under/overstated or associated accounting entries incorrectly posted.
-We are required us to undertake procedures on the use of experts and assumptions under fair value estimates.
+Valuation of Land and Buildings Inherent risk Focus now solely on valuation of land and buildings as increase in IP Valuation risk.
+Property, Plant and Equipment Land and Buildings (L&B) represent significant balances in the Council's accounts and are subject to valuation changes, impairment reviews and depreciation charges.
+Material judgemental inputs and estimation techniques are required to calculate the year-end L&B balances held in the balance sheet.
+As the Council's asset base is significant, and the outputs from the valuer are subject to estimation, there is a higher inherent risk that L&B may be under/overstated or the associated accounting entries incorrectly posted.
+We are required us to undertake procedures on the use of experts and assumptions underlying fair value estimates.